0xadada/dotfiles/README.md

 ## Installation

-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
-Use at your own risk!

-### Installing and the bootstrap script

-You can clone the repository wherever you want.
-(I like to keep it in `~/$USER/dotfiles`, with `~/dotfiles` as a symlink.)
-The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 curl -#L https://github.com/0xadada/dotfiles/tarball/master | tar -xzv
 cd 0xadada-dotfiles-*
 ./bootstrap.sh
 ```

-Bootstrap will install or update your dotfiles, and install some core utilities:
+Bootstrap will install the dotfiles, and install core utilities:

 * Bash shell, latest version
-* homebrew, cask and its packages (see `brew.sh`)
+* Homebrew, cask and its packages
 * `asdf` (with latest Stable Elixir, Erlang, NodeJS, Python 2 & 3, Ruby)

-Boostrap will then initialize macOS defaults (see `.macos`)

 To update, `cd` into your local `dotfiles` repository and then: